Balance of nature: Human intervention

 Although some conservationist organizations argue that human activity is incompatible with a balanced ecosystem, there are numerous examples in history showing that several modern-day habitats originate from human activity: some of Latin America's rain forests owe their existence to humans planting and transplanting them, while the abundance of grazing animals in the Serengeti plain of Africa is thought by some ecologists to be partly due to human-set fires that created savanna habitats.

-One of the best-known and often misunderstood examples of ecosystem balance being enhanced by human activity is the Australian Aboriginal practice of fire-stick farming.
-This uses low-intensity fire when there is sufficient humidity to limit its action, to reduce the quantity of ground-level combustible material, to lessen the intensity and devastation of forest fires caused by lightning at the end of the dry season.
-Several plant species are adapted to fire, some even requiring its extreme heat to germinate their seeds.
+One frequently cited example of human influence on ecosystem processes is the Australian Aboriginal practice of fire-stick farming.
+This practice uses low-intensity fire, applied when humidity is high enough to limit its spread, to reduce the amount of ground-level combustible material and thereby reduce the intensity and extent of forest fires started by lightning at the end of the dry season.
+Several plant species are adapted to such fire regimes, and some even require high temperatures to trigger seed germination.